philippemiron/philippemiron.github.io/_posts/2024-06-13-hashtable.md

 ## Dictionary implementation

-*A dictionary in programming is a data structure that stores key-value pairs.
-Each value is stored/accessed using a key, which is hashed to determine its index in the underlying list.*
+A dictionary is a data structure that stores *key-value* pairs.
+Each value is stored (and accessed) using its key, which is hashed to determine its index in the underlying list.

 In Python, there is a `hash` function part of the standard library.
 ```python